census-instrumentation/opencensus-website/content/core-concepts/tracing.md

 * **Global sampler**: Global sampler is the global default.
 * **Span sampler**: When starting a new span, a custom sampler can be provided.
-If no custom sampling is provided, global sampler is used.
+If no custom sampling is provided, the global sampler is used.
 Span samplers are useful if you want to over-sample some sections of your code.
 For example, a low throughput background service may use a higher sampling rate than a high-load RPC